programmurr/hangmanv2/readme.md

 If I can abide by those 3 rules and successfully implement concepts from POODR along the way, it's a success and a step forward in my programming

 Fleshed out the UI today.
 Will read more POODR and implement where I can.

+___
+25th July

+I haven't been doing nothing!

+I've been reading POODR and implementing lessons learned from that to the test code as well as I can for now, and I've been looking up how to make UMLs.

+The test code is coming along nicely.
+So far no methods longer than 10 lines, I have established an implied game loop through the use of methods calling each other appropriately, when the user presses a key it instantly responds instead of having to 'enter' via the use of require 'io/console'.
+Small steps forward, both in learning techniques and writing cleaner code.

+When the game is playable without the save/load functions, I'll call that version one.
+I'll have the connections and wiring in place though, so if someone chooses a save or load screen I will say it is 'under construction' and give them the option to quit or go back to the game screen for now.

+One 'must do' when this is finished is to compare the code to my highlighted notes in POODR.